 Assessment Platform provides a way for system and component tests to be written and managed.
 It gives users a unified testing experience and standardized infrastructure to do the following:

-Discover, manage, configure, and execute targeted tests.
+Discover, manage, configure, and execute targeted tests

-View and analyze results.
+View and analyze results

-Develop additional test suites.
+Develop additional test suites

 Assessment Platform includes a set of developer tools and content to help developers create platform-compatible tests.
-This includes sample and template code, helper functions for common tasks, documentation for scenarios, best practices, and reference, and documented standards around terminology and data points.
+This includes sample and template code, helper functions for common tasks, documentation for scenarios, best practices, reference, and documented standards for terminology and data points.

 Inter-component hard linking